 - make decisions on how to optimize the performance of the asset;

 - help improve site safety by providing real-time data on potential hazards.

 Overall, IoT provides the digital glue that can tie systems and data sources to create the digital twin of the physical world.
 When applied to construction it can provide a real-time view of the project that helps improve communication between contractors and stakeholders.
 It also provides valuable data for the continuous improvement of construction projects.

-How to implement a digital twin and an IoT solution in your construction project
+Tips to better implement a digital twin in a constrcution project

 But how to implement a digital twin and an IoT solution?

 First, you need to create a digital replica of your project through BIM software.
 Now you have a digital model and this needs to be populated with data.
 This data can come from a variety of sources, including sensors, drones, and traditional detection methods.
 The collected data should be integrated into the digital model through a cloud platform.
 Finally, it will be necessary to continuously monitor and update the digital model as the construction project evolves.